 You’ve probably already done some content marketing, even if you didn’t think of it that way.

 If you take a photo of a necklace you’ve made and post it on Pinterest, and other people pin it, you’ve done content marketing.
-It can be just that simple, but you’ll probably get much better results if you go beyond one social media site.
+It can be just that simple, but you’ll probably get much better results if you go beyond just a social media presence.

-The term content marketing might seem fuzzy, but the process is anything but meaningless.
+So while the term content marketing might seem fuzzy, the process is anything but meaningless.
 In fact, it’s the best way to help customers discover your business online.

-But if you want to make a connection with a customer once and then continue showing up in front of them until they become a repeat customer, having a comprehensive online presence helps immensely.
-This consists of your own site and blog, your email marketing, and a variety of social media platforms.
+If you want to make a connection with a customer once and then continue showing up in front of them until they become a repeat customer, having a comprehensive online presence with consistent content helps immensely.
+This consists of your own site and blog, video and podcast channels, your email marketing, and a variety of social media platforms.

 Of course you can, but if that’s all you do you could be missing a few really important strategic elements.
 If you don’t depend on your creative business for income, it’s perfectly fine to just have a page on a social media site.